Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 ### Resources

-Currently there is no integrated way to share resources between platforms, so they have to be declared individually using the corresponding native approach.
+There is no integrated way yet to share resources between platforms, so they have to be declared individually using the corresponding native approach.

 **[moko-resources](https://github.com/icerockdev/moko-resources)** offers a solution for this missing link in order to create a single source of truth for resources.
 Android developers may experience a déjà-vu as this library seems to be heavily inspired by [Android's resource mechanism](https://developer.android.com/guide/topics/resources/providing-resources).
 Both use build-time code generation to create references for resources declared in XML according to the current device configuration.
 This enables shared Composeables to access resources declared in the same module.